-This Sandsend pub used to be called “The Red Lion” which may cause confusion if you find yourself asking local people for directions.
-It opened originally in the early 1800’s as a coaching house that welcomed weary travellers making their way down the coast.
+This pub used to be called “The Red Lion” which may cause confusion if you find yourself asking local people for directions.
+It opened originally in the early 1800s as a coaching house that welcomed weary travellers making their way down the coast.
 It has been recently refurbished but has maintained many of its most favourable charms from the past.
 Behind the bar, adventurous drinkers will be pleased to find a pleasing array of real cask ales to choose from.
-As the Stiddy sits on the A174, just 3.5 miles North of Whitby, it’s a great place to head to after a day of hardcore exploring.
+As the Stiddy sits on the A174, just 3.5 miles North of Whitby, it’s a great place to head to after a day of exploring.

 The Hart Inn

-The pub welcomes guests to eat at the bar but there’s also a very relaxing dining room upstairs for those that prefer a table.
+This pub welcomes guests to eat at the bar but there’s also a very relaxing dining room upstairs for those that prefer a table.
 If you’re hitting the beach at Sandsend, this is the place to take a break!

-The Beach Hotel
+The Beach Hotel & Bar

-The Beach Hotel is a family run hotel and it sits within Sandsend just a few miles north of Whitby.
-The hotel has been recently refurbished and features rooms that all offer a great view of the coastline as well as en-suites so it’s a great place to stay for a couple or family that prefer a hotel set up to the idea of a holiday home.
+The Beach Hotel is located on the seafront at Sandsend, just a few miles north of Whitby.
+The hotel is family-run and has recently been refurbished.
 While not strictly one of the pubs in Sandsend, the bar is fully licensed which means a great selection of ales and all your favourites can be found here.
 Pets are welcome too which is a huge plus!